-The Story Of RU
+The Story of RU

-RU began as a Bible Study at North Love Baptist Church in April, 1996, with just one student.
+RU began as a Bible Study at North Love Baptist Church in April, 1996 with just one student.
 That person left after one week, and the next four weeks were spent teaching the spouses of the teachers.
 After those weeks, four new people began to attend.
 These four attended for the next two years.
 Their addictions became the foundation that the ministry would build on: food addiction, crack cocaine, alcohol, and pornography.
 Four different people, four crippling addictions, yet only one need: Jesus Christ!
-Over the course of this little Bible Study began to grow as the Truth began to make people free.
+Over the course of time this little Bible Study began to grow as the Truth began to make people free.

-In 2000, this Friday night program, complete with curriculum, began to be implemented into other communities across the country.
+In 2000, this Friday-night program, complete with curriculum, began to be implemented into other communities across the country.
 Today, over 1,000 chapters of RU have been planted across the globe!

 Along with our local recovery ministry, RU also runs two residential treatment programs, (one for men and one for women) to restore broken lives.
 God has blessed us with the acquisition of two former nursing homes where the heart of our ministry resides.
 These two locations, once broken down and vacated, are now beautifully restored like the lives of those who live there and victoriously graduate the program.

 There are well over 25 million addicts in America.
 Every addict significantly impacts the lives of at least four people, which means that well over 100 million people in our society are impacted by the devastating results of addiction and are in search of hope and healing.
 At some point the addicted will look instinctively to our local churches for answers.
 In order to reach them, we must be ready to minister to the addicted and their families.